slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Stay liquid, avoid investing in anything you can’t sell in a month or two.
 - Diversify with uncorrelated investment bets (barbell strategy).

 > *"Never lose money.
-Rule No. 2: don’t forget rule No. 1."
+Rule No. 2: don’t forget rule No. 1." (...)
+"Diversification may preserve wealth, but concentration builds wealth."
 -- Warren Buffett*

 > *"Money just comes to me because I know where to stand."